Ergodiscord: An Operational and Distinct Notion of Quantumness of Correlations: Abstract

 \section{Abstract}

 Nonclassicality in composite quantum systems depicts several puzzling manifestations, with Einstein-Podolsky-Rosen entanglement, Schr\"odinger steering, and Bell nonlocality being the most celebrated ones.
 In addition to those, an unentangled quantum state can also exhibit nonclassicality, as evidenced from notions such as quantum discord and work deficit.
-Here, we propose a general framework to investigate nonclassical correlations in multipartite quantum states.
-The distinct signatures left on observable quantities, depending on whether the sub-parts of a composite system are probed separately or jointly, provide an operational avenue to construct different quantifiers that faithfully capture signatures of nonclassicality in quantum states.
-Along the line we unveil an intriguing phenomenon referred to as `nonlocal locking of observable quantities', where the value of an observable quantity gets locked in the correlation of a nonclassical state.
-Our approach reduces the experimental demand for verification of nonclassicality in composite systems and can find applications for enhaced energy storage in quantum thermodynamical devices.
+In this work, we present a general framework for exploring quantumness of correlations in multipartite quantum states.
+By exploiting the different signatures reflected on observable quantities depending on whether subsystems of a composite systems are probed jointly or independently, we introduce an operational quantifier of nonclassicality, termed {\em ergodiscord}.
+As we show, this newly proposed quantifier faithfully captures nonclassicality in any bipartite quantum state, while being fundamentally distinct from the original quantum discord.
+Moreover, ergodiscord uncovers an intriguing phenomenon called `nonlocal energy locking', where a useful form of energy (i.e. work) gets locked in correlations of nonclassical states.
+We also show that a mixed nonclassical state can lock more work than the maximally entangled state of the corresponding system, establishing an interesting super-additivity phenomenon of nonlocal energy locking.
+The present work may inspire novel designs of quantum energy storage devices by utilizing nonclassical correlations in composite quantum systems.